junxit/us-congress-bills-110/metadata.md

 - 2008-07-30 — Placed on the House Calendar, Calendar No. 256.
 - 2008-07-30 — The House Committee on Rules reported an original measure, H. Rept.
 110-807, by Ms. Slaughter.
 - 2008-07-30 — The House Committee on Rules reported an original measure, H. Rept.
 110-807, by Ms. Slaughter.
+- 2008-07-31 — Considered as privileged matter. (consideration: CR H7637-7642)
+- 2008-07-31 — Considered as unfinished business. (consideration: CR H7676-7677)
+- 2008-07-31 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1388.
+- 2008-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-31 — On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 194 (Roll no. 548). (text: CR H7637)
+- 2008-07-31 — On ordering the previous question Agreed to by the Yeas and Nays: 232 - 191 (Roll no. 547). (consideration: CR H7642, H7676)
+- 2008-07-31 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+1388, the Chair put the question on adoption of ordering the previous question and by voice vote, announced that the ayes had prevailed.
+Mr. Lincoln Diaz-Balart (FL) demanded the yeas and nays, and the Chair postponed further proceedings on adoption until later in the legislative day.
+- 2008-07-31 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 194 (Roll no. 548).(text: CR H7637)